 - create webinars

 Remote employees need engagement just as much as everyone else.

 If they’re in a specific location, have them gather to improve teamwork and support.
 If possible, schedule in-person meet-ups once or twice a year.

 A successful remote workforce depends on communication and teamwork.
-This can be fostered through training and team building activities.
+This can be fostered through remote employee monitoring, training and team building activities.